Delta Roots Festival 2022

 A gorgeous sunrise on the morning of June 17 set the tone for the festival weekend.

 Benita Rivera took our vision and created a beautiful flyer, banner, and T-shirt artwork for us.
 Two friends, Dianna Stukes and Deirdra Chester flew in from VA and MD, respectively, to visit and lend much appreciated extra hands of support.
 After months of planning, we started with a reception Friday evening for sponsors, wellness practitioners and vendors.
-For our first time ever festival, we are very grateful to the following sponsors: Greenville (MS Alumnae Chapter Delta Sigma Theta Sorority Inc. and Cassandra Atley (Gold); Guaranty Bank, Essie Patterson Farm Trucking, LLC, and Don Atley, Sr. (Silver); Jessie’s Cleaning Service and Cabin on the Bogue (Bronze); Three Blessings Yoga Farm & Wellness Center (Platinum); Washington County Board of Supervisors Courthouse and City of Greenville, MS (In-Kind Services).
+For our first time ever festival, we are very grateful to the following sponsors: Greenville (MS Alumnae Chapter Delta Sigma Theta Sorority Inc. and Cassandra Atley (Gold); Guaranty Bank, Essie Patterson Farm Trucking, LLC, and Don Atley, Sr. (Silver); Jesse’s Cleaning Service and Cabin on the Bogue (Bronze); Three Blessings Yoga Farm & Wellness Center (Platinum); Washington County Board of Supervisors Courthouse and City of Greenville, MS (In-Kind Services).

 The food and drink prepared by A Spoon Above Catering was artfully and deliciously prepared.
 Vocalist, Lljuana Weir, and DJ, Rod Williams, creatively coordinated musical expression through live and recorded music throughout the evening.